QuickStart Web Automation

 Scan an Existing Application

-Now to create a model using our Magenta demo website, along with our Test Modeller UI Scanner web extension, easily added to a Chrome browser.
+Now to create a model using our Magenta demo website, along with our Quality Modeller UI Scanner web extension, easily added to a Chrome browser.
 Once installed, it can be used to scan the different elements of your webpage that you want to automate.
-The Test Modeller UI scanner is an Accelerator for scanning existing web applications to quickly assemble and create Page Objects which can be added directly into your Automation framework.
+The Quality Modeller UI scanner is an Accelerator for scanning existing web applications to quickly assemble and create Page Objects which can be added directly into your Automation framework.

 Once we've scanned everything we need, we can come through, hit pause and upload this into our Workspace.
 As we upload this, we can select if we want to create a Model automatically.
 Upon upload, we've created three items within our workspace.